MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-tutorial-base-image-update.md

 ---
-title: Tutorial - Trigger image build on base image update
+title: Tutorial- Trigger Image Build on Base Image Update in Azure
-description: In this tutorial, you learn how to configure an Azure Container Registry Task to automatically trigger container image builds in the cloud when a base image is updated in the same registry. ms.topic: tutorial
+description: Learn to configure an Azure Container Registry Task to trigger container image builds when a base image is updated. ms.topic: tutorial
 author: tejaswikolli-web
 ms.author: tejaswikolli